emirhanyigit007/aerospace-summer-2026/03-UAV-Pitch-Control-Project/README.md.txt

 | `zeta` | Damping ratio |
 | `K_theta` | Elevator-to-pitch gain |

-The corresponding transfer function is:
+---

+## 📐 Transfer Function Model

+The pitch dynamics are represented using the following transfer function:

 ```text
 G(s) = K_theta / (s^2 + 2*zeta*omega_n*s + omega_n^2)
 ```

-For this project, the numerical plant model is:
+For this project, the numerical transfer function is:

 ```text
 G(s) = 3 / (s^2 + 1.62s + 3.24)
 ```

-This simplified plant model represents the relationship between the elevator deflection input and the UAV pitch angle output.
+This transfer function represents the simplified relationship between the elevator deflection input and the UAV pitch angle output.

 ---

-## Control Architecture
+## 🔁 Control System Architecture

 The closed-loop pitch control system follows the structure below: